 Higher-end composites have a superior grain and the most wood-like appearance and feel.
 Some of the priciest deck material brands feature subtle shadings and individual “grain” variations so that no one board is an exact replica of another.
 Some manufacturers buff each board at the factory to remove any “plastic” sheen.

-High-end composites like Trex decking also have a wider range of colors and matching add-ons such as railings, balusters, posts, post caps, skirts and decorative trim.
+High-end composites also have a wider range of colors and matching add-ons such as railings, balusters, posts, post caps, skirts and decorative trim.
 These add-ons give your deck a beautiful look, but they don’t come cheap.
 They can easily be triple the cost of the decking boards.

 Many people couldn’t care less if they see the fasteners when they look at their deck.
-But if it bothers you, choose a system that works with hidden fasteners.
+But if that “unfinished” look bothers you, choose a system that works with hidden fasteners.
 Tongue-and-groove systems eliminate gaps, hide the screws and drive fewer of them.

 Clip systems work with grooved decking that’s lightweight and has a thinner profile than face-screw styles.
-However, these systems can have open ends that collect leaves and dirt if you don’t install end caps or a special trim piece, or use an installation design that covers them.
-Hidden fastener systems are pricier than systems that install with face screws.
-The hidden fasteners themselves can bump up the price by 30 percent.
+However, these systems can have open ends that collect leaves and dirt if you don’t install them with end caps or a special trim piece or use an installation design that covers them.
+Keep in mind that hidden fastener systems are pricier than systems that install with face screws.

 Call your local building officials to make sure the material you’re considering is approved in your city.
-Some composite systems have limitations on the materials for use as stairs, or require specific framing in certain applications.
-Be sure you know what kind of fastener spacing is required so you don’t encounter any surprises during inspection.
-These are five common building code violations.
+Some composite systems have limitations on the materials for use as stairs or require specific framing in certain applications.
+Be sure you know what kind of fastener spacing is required so you don’t encounter any surprises during an inspection.

 You won’t need to pop for specialized tools because composite planks can be installed with the same basic tools as any wood deck.
 But the decking itself is only a piece of your overall budget.
 Each system requires hidden fasteners or deck screws.
 For best results, use screws specifically for composite material.